 165 Dewbourne Ave.
 (Bathurst and Eglinton), Toronto

 It’s great to connect through yoga, even when your children are too small to verbally communicate.
-Octopus Garden has parent-and-baby yoga classes for mobile babies and pre-crawlers, respectively.
+Octopus Gardenhas family yoga sessions, parent-and-tot yoga classes for mobile babies and pre-crawlers, respectively.
 It’s a great way to network with a community of new parents.
-They also have classes for kids ages 7–11 and teens ages 12–18.
+Check the website for information on kids’ and teen yoga classes, too.

 967 College St., Toronto

-Mothers and their 7- to 12-year-old daughters are the focus of the Mother-Daughter Yoga class taught by former school teacher Dana Chapman.
+Mothers and their 7- to 12-year-old daughters are the focus of the Mother-Daughter Yoga class taught by former school teacher Dana Chapman at Roots Yoga Studio.
 The class is based on the importance of the parent-child relationship and its role in a child’s development.
 Move, breathe, and create with your child.
 Check the schedule for other interesting classes like AcroYoga for ages 8–12 and Back-To-School Yoga for kids.

 1073 Yonge St., 3rd floor, Toronto